Rimurutempestx/AWS-Lambda-Functions/README.md

 - Notifications and alerts: You can use Lambda functions to send notifications or alerts based on changes to your DynamoDB data.
 This can help you create real-time monitoring and alerting systems.
 - Machine learning: You can use Lambda functions to integrate machine learning models with DynamoDB.
 This can help you perform real-time predictions on your data or automate decision-making based on machine learning models.

+## RDS (Relational Database Service)

+- Data schema updates: You can use Lambda functions to automatically update database schemas in RDS.
+Lambda functions can help you handle schema migrations and versioning.